RajeevRanjan5642/nodejs-tutorial/README.md

 - The module is loaded and cached.
 - Types of modules:
   1. Local modules : Modules that we create in our application.
   2. Built-in modules : Modules that Node.js ships with out of the box.
+They are also known as core modules.
   3. Third party modules : Modules written by other developers that we can use in our application.
 - CommonJS is a standard that states how a module should be structured and shared.
 - Before a module's code is executed, Node.js will wrap it with a function wrapper (IIFE) that provides module scope.
 This saves us from having to worry about conflicting variables or functions.